 His current research in architecture focuses on applications for information technology aiming for enhanced responsiveness and sustainability in buildings and cities.
 Articles on his projects and research have appeared in the Wall Street Journal, The Globe, The Daily Mail, The Toronto Star, and WIRED Magazine.
 He was also featured online (Gizmodo, DeZeen, Fast Company, Domus, Reuters) and on television/radio shows (CBC, Space Channel, NBC, TFO, and BBC World).
 His work in this area is documented in “The Living, Breathing, Thinking Responsive Buildings of the Future”, Thames and Hudson, 2012.

 Born in Beirut, Lebanon, el-Khoury found his passion early in life.
 He received a doctorate degree in Philosophy, and a Master of Arts in Architectural History from Princeton University, as well as a Master of Science in Architecture Studies from Massachusetts Institute of Technology (MIT), and a Bachelor’s degree in Architecture and Fine Arts from Rhode Island School of Design.
 During his stellar career, he has taught at Harvard University, MIT, University of Hong Kong, Princeton University, and Columbia University, among others.

-He spoke at TEDxToronto in September of 2013 about his designs for the “Internet of Things.”
+He spoke at TEDxToronto 2013 about his designs for the “Internet of Things.”
 He aims to put every brick online and believes that “embedded technology empowers networked environments to better address the environmental and social challenges we face today.”